solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 Data stored in the Azure Database for PostgreSQL Flexible Server instances are encrypted at rest by default.
 Any automated backups are also encrypted to prevent potential leakage of data to unauthorized parties.
 This encryption is typically performed with a key generated when the Azure Database for PostgreSQL Flexible Server instance is created.

-Encryption of these artifacts is done using a Microsoft managed key by default, however it is possible to use customer managed keys.
+Encryption of these artifacts is done using a Microsoft-managed key by default, however it is possible to use customer-managed keys.
 This can be accomplished by using Azure Key Vault and managed identities.
-The key must be contiuously accessible or the server will go into an `inaccessible` state.
+The key must be continuously accessible or the server will go into an `inaccessible` state.

 Reference [Azure Database for PostgreSQL - Flexible Server Data Encryption with a Customer-managed Key](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-data-encryption) for the latest information and [Create and manage Azure Database for PostgreSQL - Flexible Server with data encrypted by Customer Managed Keys (CMK) using Azure portal](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-create-server-customer-managed-key-portal).